 A washing machine (a.k.a. washer, laundry machine) provides an efficient way to clean loads of laundry including clothing and home textiles.

-Check your washing machine’s water hoses for signs of wear or weakness a few times monthly year.
+Check your washing machine’s water hoses for signs of wear or weakness a few times each year.
 If you discover any cracks or blistering, replace the hose.
 Any damage could cause a leak or burst – and extremely expensive flood damage in your home.

 Most manufacturers recommend replacing the hoses every five years.
 For more peace of mind, use high-quality, stainless steel hoses.